Erosion Line JournalĀ

 November 27, 2024

-Today, the bedrock on Monkey Face trail is rain soaked and too fragile to work.
+Today, the bedrock on Manzanita trail is rain soaked and too fragile to work.
 Volunteers Calvin and Aidan are working on Maidu trail.
 The bedrock is not too soft here, so workable.
 We work carefully to prevent blow outs, starting each hole with a narrow 1/4″ chisel then finishing with a 3/8″ chisel.
 Delicate tapping and turning – drilling, not pounding.

 November 23, 2024